Anu-techy/Financial-Analysis-using-MySql/README.md

-# Sales-Analysis-using-MySql
+# Trend Analysis using MySql

 **Aim**

-Analysing Sales of a Hardware company based on
+Calculating revenue and analysing trends based on

 1. Monthly aggregated Sales Report of Croma in FY 2021 using joins and functions
 2. Yearly Sales Report of Croma using stored procedures